alexcrichton/wasm-benchmark-i128/README.md

 Set that before the `cargo build` or the `cargo run` command to pass the right flags to the compiler to enable wide-arithmetic instructions.

+Note that support for `-Ctarget-feature=+wide-arithmetic` is only in Rust 1.87.0 which is currently the Nightly Rust channel.
+That means you'll need to be using a Nightly Rust compiler and `rustc -vV` should LLVM version 20.1.0.
+To run the Nightly compiler you'll use `cargo +nightly run ...` or `cargo +nightly build ...`, basically add `+nightly` right after the `cargo` executable.

 ### Wasmtime

 ```